MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_10_implement_performance_profiling.md

     dotnet run -c Release -- benchmark
     ```

-    This will generate detailed performance reports including memory allocation patterns and statistical analysis.
+    Executing this command will generate detailed performance reports including memory allocation patterns and statistical analysis.
+If you want, you can save the detailed performance benchmark reports for later comparison.

-Understanding the existing architecture and baseline performance metrics provides the foundation for identifying optimization opportunities.
-The application demonstrates realistic e-commerce performance challenges that you'll address in subsequent tasks.
+Understanding the existing architecture and baseline performance metrics prepares the way for identifying optimization opportunities.

 ### Identify performance bottlenecks using GitHub Copilot Chat (Ask mode)